What paper to cite when using this website?

 directionally cloned but without selection for a splice leader.

-available.
-One such 'massively parallel' sequencing platform is the FLX
+technologies.
+One such 'massively parallel' (for its time) sequencing platform

-GS20 sequencer from 454 Life Sciences.
-This is a sequencing system that
+is the FLX GS20 sequencer from 454 Life Sciences.
+This is a sequencing system

-offers a 100-fold increase in throughput over the current state-of-the-art
+that offered a 100-fold increase in throughput over the previous state-of-the-art

 Sanger sequencing technology on capillary electrophoresis instruments.

-pyrosequencers.
-We use distinct pipelines for the analysis of ABI and FLX
+those GS FLX pyrosequencers.
+We used distinct pipelines for the analysis of

-sequences including different methods for basecalling, linker trimming,
+ABI and FLX sequences including different methods for basecalling, linker

 high-quality sequences (Mitreva and Mardis, 2009; Methods Mol Biol.